Win $10k holiday! T&Cs apply

 map

 It’s nice to have a rough idea of where you want to go and what you want to do, but the secret to successful long-term travel is to keep your options open.
 Some amazing opportunities will inevitably present themselves to you during this trip.
-Make sure you’re open to them.
+Make sure you’re open to them by leaving some room for spontaneity.

 4 Pack Sensibly